 Open Christmas Day 9am-5pm (animal areas close 4.30pm).

 One of the great certainties in life is that the Melbourne Royal Botanic Gardens will be open every day of the year.
-It’s the perfect location for a non-christmas picnic, a stroll, jog or a closer look at the 8,500 species of plants that call the Botanic Gardens home.
+It’s the perfect location for a non-Christmas picnic, or walk off the turkey while gazing at the 8,500 species of plants that call the Botanic Gardens home.

 Open Christmas Day 7.30am-sunset.